 We seek to understand how DNA changes impact on human health and disease, and how genes and the genome act in normal development and physiology.

-We are also organised into three research sections to enhance collaboration, sharing and mutual feedback on our work.
+Our four research sections enhance collaboration, sharing and mutual feedback on our work.
 Section meetings are open to all and collaboration between sections is widespread and fruitful.

 Our research harnesses the power of large genome-size and population data to reveal the complex nature of disease processes.

 Members: Tamir Chandra, Helen Colhoun, Ailith Ewing, Ava Khamseh, Chris Ponting, Colin Semple, Martin Taylor and Catalina Vallejos

 Affiliated Members: Sjoerd Beenties, Alison Meynert and Albert Tenesa

 Our research focuses on mechanisms that maintain the stability of the genome between cells and between generations, regulate the expression of genes and how changes to these contribute to disease.

 Members: Ian Adams, Wendy Bickmore, Javier Caceres, Tom Deegan, Nick Gilbert, Greg Kudla, Richard Meehan and Duncan Sproul